IzzyMRob/3D_Game_CS276/README.md

 ## Play the Game
-**Unity Play Link**: (https://play.unity.com/en/games/a7af36f3-a6fb-4b64-85f8-081c2c48b511/creatively-named-fps) I dont think the game plays in unity, i literally have no idea why.
-It is uploaded the exact same way all the other game are, it works perfectly fine in the editor.
-Also, I am very sorry if this is not well-written, I am getting sick and do not feel well.
-Sorry, also I liked this project.
+**Unity Play Link**: (https://play.unity.com/en/games/a7af36f3-a6fb-4b64-85f8-081c2c48b511/creatively-named-fps)

 ## Game Overview
-Explore your environment and fight multitudes of robot enemies.
+Explore your environment and fight off robot enemies.

 ### Controls
 - Use WASD to move
 - Use Space to jump
 - Shoot with the left mouse, aim with the right
 - Pause with Escape
+- Walk into pickips to collect them

 ## Base Game Implementation